Local Path Planning among Pushable Objects based on Reinforcement Learning: METHODS

 \subsection{Domain Randomization}

-Heavy domain randomization is applied to both the state and the action space in the form of Gaussian white noise.
-We anticipate real-world problems to be highly noisy in both sensor inputs and object dynamics, and a good policy should be able to robustly handle such noises.
-By adding noises to input state space, we simulate sensor noises that the robot is likely to encounter in the real world, such as temporal fluctuations in estimated obstacle poses and robot pose.
-Note that we add noises to the vector state and the grid state independently, as the real-world sources of these sensor noises are usually not correlated.
-We add similar Gaussian noise to the action outputs of the model, in order to simulate unexpected robot dynamics.
-Overall, applying domain randomization in our training decreases the sim-to-real gap, and ensures that the policy is stable in the presence of noisy inputs and unexpected object dynamics, as we will demonstrate in the next section.
+Intensive domain randomization is employed across both state and action spaces, incorporating Gaussian white noise to reflect the anticipated variability and noise in real-world sensor readings and object movements.
+This approach is designed to ensure that the developed policy can effectively adapt to and manage the unpredictability inherent in real-world scenarios.
+By integrating noise into the state space inputs, we aim to mimic the sensor inaccuracies robots might face, such as variations in the detection of obstacle and robot positions over time.
+It's important to note that noise is added separately to the vector and grid states, mirroring the often uncorrelated nature of real-world sensor noise sources.
+Likewise, we introduce Gaussian noise to the model's action outputs to replicate unforeseen robot dynamics.
+The adoption of domain randomization techniques in our training methodology reduces the discrepancy between simulation and real-world applications, thereby enhancing the policy's reliability in the presence of noisy data and unpredictable dynamics.
+This preparation ensures policy robustness, a claim we will substantiate in the subsequent section.